john-itcsolutions/cheirrs/README.md

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server, employing a "microservices" architecture.
 Here the gRPC protocols are implemented in Python.
 The smart-web server has Carrier installed onboard, guaranteeing security.
 Carrier is also installed via plugin on the Ionic dApp clients (which are developed hierarchically inside Elastos.Essentials) as well as manually on the IoT Edge client/servers (running 'node-red').

-To tackle a full Kubernetes installation locally, ideally you would need a 32 GB RAM (minimum); 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
-If you intend to include Machine Learning/AI capabilities, your Kubeflow installation will go much more easily with an 8 core Host processor rather than a 4 core one.
-You really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
+To tackle the full set of Kubernetes installations locally, ideally you would need (for 4 multipass vm's with a juju 'kubernetes-core' installation on each) a 64 GB RAM (minimum); 16 core cpu; 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
+If you intend to include Machine Learning/AI capabilities, you really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
 The current state of our Infrastructure can be represented figuratively:

 <img src="./ITCSA_Plan_2.png">

-The following figure represents the 'betrieb' controller with its 'werk' model, as opposed to 'lernenmaschine', the other model, on 'kubefluss' controller (based on microk8s).
+The following figure represents any of the the 'master-<x>' controllers with their 'werk-<x>' models, as opposed to 'lernenmaschine', the other model, on 'kubefluss' controller (based on microk8s).
 We install the Kubeflow (kubefluss/lernenmaschine) model first.

 We base initial development such as this locally.
 It's cheaper!